michaeldonnelly/fhir-central-cancer-registry-reporting-ig/input/pagecontent/spec.md

 ##### Occupational Data for Health (ODH) IG Usage

-This IG leverages the ODH FHIR IG for exchanging occupational data for health which includes the following profile
+This IG leverages the ODH FHIR IG for exchanging occupational data for health which includes the following profile:

-	* UsualWork
+	* Usual Work

 ##### Subscriptions Backport IG Usage